iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-0.markdown

 | Medium	 		| [Insecure Generation and Storage of API Tokens](/weblog{% post_url 2024-01-22-cyberpanel-6 %}) 															|
 | Medium       		| [Broken Authentication and Local File Inclusion (LFI) in '/api/FetchRemoteTransferStatus' endpoint](/weblog{% post_url 2024-01-22-cyberpanel-7 %}) 		|

-This could look like a bit of a mess, and you might be right, to an extent.
-Before you arrive at that conclusion, take a look at the findings and the maybe at codebase itself.
-We can then maybe discuss about sharing some headache pills with the potency of tranquilizing an elephant.
+This might look like a bit of a mess, and you could be right, to an extent.
+Before you arrive at that conclusion, however, take a look at the findings and see for yourself 😄.

 #### Timeline